BartVandewoestyne/tips-and-tricks/git.md

 ```

 This is a nice shortcut to recover stashed work easily and work on it in a new branch.

+### Merge conflicts when applying stashed changes

+You can use `git mergetool` to resolve conflicts.
+For example when you have merge conflicts when popping stashed changes, you will see three versions of the file:

+* "local" (your changes locally)
+* "remote" (stash changes)
+* a combination of both

 ### Cleaning your working directory